qri-io/website/readme.md

 # qri.io site

 This is the repo for https://qri.io, our beloved website.
-Changes, fixes & Pull requests are welcomed & appreciated.
+Changes, fixes & pull requests are welcomed & appreciated.

 This site is built with [hugo](https://gohugo.io), a static site generator.